-Locate the pin one (denoted by a small triangle) of the APU socket and the APU.
+Locate the alignment keys on the motherboard APU socket and the notches on the APU.

 1-4 Installing the Memory

 Read the following guidelines before you begin to install the memory:

 - Make sure that the motherboard supports the memory.
 It is recommended that memory of the same capacity, brand, speed, and chips be used. - (Go to GIGABYTE's website for the latest supported memory speeds and memory modules.) - Always turn off the computer and unplug the power cord from the power outlet before installing the memory to prevent hardware damage. - Memory modules have a foolproof design.
 A memory module can be installed in only one direction.
 If you are unable to insert the memory, switch the direction.